spacetimist/GDSCITB-Last-Submission/README.md

 # GDSC ITB Last Submission
 ## Project Description
     A simple frontend design of a car selling website.
+Made with CSS and HTML.